biojppm/cmany/doc/quick_tour.rst

     $ cmany b -C "--Wall","-O3"

 ..
 Note::
-   The cmake cache variables, preprocessor defines and compiler flags specified this way will be used across the board in all the individual builds produced by the cmany command.
+   The cmake cache variables, preprocessor defines and compiler flags specified this way will be used across the board in **all** the individual builds produced by the cmany command.
 For applying these only to certain builds, you can use build **variants**, introduced next.
 You can also apply these flags only to certain build items.

 Build variants
 --------------

-(:doc:`Full docs for variants here </variants>`).
+(:doc:`Full docs for variants here </build_items>`).

-cmany has **variants** as a
-build different from any other which uses a specific combination of the options of the previous section (``--cmake-vars/-V``, ``--defines/-D``, ``--cxxflags/-X``, ``--cflags/-C``).
+cmany uses the name **variant** to refer to a build different from any other which uses a specific combination of the options of the previous section (``--cmake-vars/-V``, ``--defines/-D``, ``--cxxflags/-X``, ``--cflags/-C``).
 The command option to setup a variant is